apexfarm/ApexDatabaseContext/README.md

 }
 ```

-**Note**: The account is assigned to `Contact.Account` relationship field, and we don't need to set `Contact.AccountId`.
-Because it can be automatically assigned with new account id, once accounts are inserted.
+**Note**: The unsaved account is assigned to `Contact.Account` relationship field.
+The `Contact.AccountId` will be automatically populated with new account id, once accounts are saved.

 ```java
 public without sharing class ContactService {